CJCombrink/SpellChecker-Plugin/README.md

       regarding this parser, refer to section 5.
   4. Get commenting
     - While typing comments or opening a C++ text editor, the plugin will parse the comments and check words.
 If a spelling mistake is made the spell checker will add it to the output pane at the bottom of the page.
 There a user can perform the following actions on a misspelled word:
         * **Give Suggestions**: The spell checker will suggest alternative spellings for the misspelled word.
 The user can then replace the misspelled word with a suggested word.
         * **Ignore Word**: The word will be ignored for the current Qt Creator instance.
 Closing and opening Qt Creator will once again flag the word as a spelling mistake
         * **Add Word**: The word will be added to the user dictionary and will be not again be marked as a spelling mistake until the word is manually removed from the user dictionary.
+        * **Feeling Lucky**: The word will be replaced with the first suggestion for the word.
+This option will only be available if there are at least one suggestion for the word.
     - Right clicking on a misspelled word will also allow the user to perform the above actions using the popup menu.
     - Under "*Tools*" -> "*Spell Checker*" the above actions can also be performed.

+<h2>Useful Widgets</h2>
+The following useful widgets are added to the QtCreator user interface to allows the user to interact with the plugin:
+- **Output Pane** at the bottom of the IDE that shows the number of mistakes in the current editor, the misspelled words as well as suggestions for the words.
+From the pane there are controls to handle the mistakes.
+- **Navigation Widget** that can be added that shows all documents that have mistakes along with the number of mistakes on that page.
+Note that this widget will only show parsed files based on the "Only check current editor" setting of the plugin.
+- **Give Suggestions Widget** will give the user the option to replace all occurrences of a mistake in the current file with the specified word.

 <h2>Pre-Build Plugins</h2>
 I have created a release for the Plugin.
-The release is listed at version 0.1.1 and can be obtained from the "Releases" page.
-Read the README.txt file associated with the release for information on how to install the plugin into a Release version of Qt Creator (Currently 3.2.0).
+The release is listed at version 0.2.0 and can be obtained from the "Releases" page.
+Read the README.txt file associated with the release for information on how to install the plugin into a Release version of Qt Creator (Currently 3.3.0).

+<h2>Settings</h2>
+The following settings are available to the plugin
+<h3>Parse current file vs current project</h3>
+On the "SpellChecker" tab of the Spell Checker Options page is a setting "Only check current editor".
+If this setting is set the plugin will only parse the current open editor, reparsing it when changes are made.
+The results of parsed files will be remembered and still get listed in the Navigation Widget when a new file is opened.

+When this setting is not set the plugin will parse all files in the project when a new project is switched to.
+For large projects this might take a bit of time to parse all files in the project.
+This has been successfully tested with the QtCreator sources.
-<h2>C++ Document Parser</h2>
+<h3>C++ Document Parser</h3>
 The C++ document parser that is supplied with the plugin by default has settings that affects how the following types of words will be handled:
 - Email Addresses
 - Qt Keywords